MammaMiaTeam/NSMB-Code-Template/README.md

 # NSMB-Code-Template
-Custom code patching template for New Super Mario Bros.
+### Custom code patching template for New Super Mario Bros.
 (DS) (US)

+This is essentially just a basic enviroment for the NCPatcher tool to work with and it was created to make custom code insertion as easy as possible for new users.

+It also offers a few utilities in the `source` folder that either make testing faster or allow editing of certain hardcoded parts of the game.

 ## Disclaimer
-This code patching template is essentially just a basic enviroment for the NCPatcher tool to work with and it was created to make custom code insertion as easy as possible for new users.

 If you are looking for technical details on how to use the patcher or if you plan on doing more advanced things (such as dealing with the arm7 or manipulating overlays), please refer to the [NCPatcher readme](https://github.com/TheGameratorT/NCPatcher).

 Please also note that NCPatcher does **not** support code written for the Fireflower and NSMBe patchers and the process of translating the code from a patcher to another heavily differs from case to case.